Car 67: Afterwards

 After "Car 67" became a Top-30 hit in January, Logo said they were “picking up its option” for an album.
 After Phillips told them they were too late, they renegotiated with an advance and a higher royalty for the album.
 When pay day came, they did not receive any money and Logo told them that the second contract was an extension of the first contract and was exactly the same.

-The follow-up single "Headlights" was released in May 1979 and was played once on Radio 1, before being banned because of its controversial subject matter about a driver stalking and terrorising a woman.
+The follow-up single "Headlights" was released in May 1979 and was played once on Radio 1, but was then dropped without any explanation.
 A final single, "Going My Way", was released after that in August, before the band reverted to Tax Loss and the album Hey Mister Record Man and two other singles were released.
 The album released had an Americanised version of "Car 67", in which the voice of the controller is an American voice actor.

 In August 1980, the Queen Mother announced that "Car 67" was "her favourite pop record", describing it as "telling a warm and human story", and this led the single to be re-released.